 Six Senses Laamu joined The Long Run in 2017 and committed to a holistic balance of the 4Cs – Conservation, Community, Culture, and Commerce – as a means to contribute meaningfully to the biodiversity and the people of their local region.

 Other than employment, Six Senses is also dedicated to improving capacity-building within the community.
-For example, they teach women to make reusable bags from old clothes, empowering them to provide for their own community and eradicating the need for single-use plastic bags.
+For example, hosting workshops on how to make reusable bags from old clothes, empowering locals to provide for their community, and eradicating the need for single-use plastic bags.